 When Loved Ones Get Deployed

-Worrying about others can cause people to act in ways they normally wouldn't — like being short-tempered, irritable, forgetful, or distracted.
+Worrying about others can cause people to act in ways they normally wouldn't — like being short-tempered, forgetful, or distracted.
 Too much worrying also can cause physical problems, like headaches, stomachaches, or tightness in the chest.

-You can try some things to feel better about the situation.
 Here are some tips to help you deal with your feelings:

 - Recognize that you're worried.
 Sometimes worry — and the things that come with it, like sleeping or eating problems — can creep up without you even realizing it.
-Once you realize that some of what's going on has to do with your feelings, you can do something about it.
+Once you are aware that some of what's going on has to do with your feelings, you can do something about it.

 - Join others to talk.
 Some communities and schools have support groups and services especially for families of service members.
 If you don't have one at your school or church, see if you can start one.
 Other people might have the same concerns that you do.

 - Do things that help you feel calm.
 For some it might mean listening to music, playing an instrument, reading a book, enjoying nature, relaxing quietly, or spending time with a pet —whatever soothes you best.